zimalbabar/bank-management-system-/README.md

    - **Option 1**: Create a new account.
    - **Option 2**: If you already have an account, you can:
      - **A**: View account balance.
-     - **B**: Make a transaction (transfer funds).
+     - **B**: Make a deposit into the account.
-     - **C**: Withdraw funds from your account.
+     - **C**: Make a withdrawal from the account.
+     - **D**: Donate funds to a charitable cause.
+     - **E**: Make a transaction (transfer funds).
    - **Option 3**: Exit the program.

 2. **Creating an Account**:
    - Enter your account number, initial balance, and set a password for your account.
-   - The account will be stored in `accountdetails.txt`.
+   - The account will be stored in `account.txt`.

 3. **Account Verification**:
    - To access account details or perform transactions, enter your account number and PIN.
    - If the PIN is correct, you will be allowed to view your balance or perform the selected operation.

-4. **Transactions**:
+4. **Deposits**:
-   - To transfer money, enter the sending account number, the receiving account number, and the amount to transfer.
+   - To deposit funds into your account, specify the amount to deposit.
-   - A successful transfer will update the account balances and store the transaction in `transactiondetails.txt`.
+   - The deposit will be logged in the `deposit.txt` file.

 5. **Withdrawals**:
-   - Enter the account number and the amount to withdraw.
+   - To withdraw funds from your account, specify the amount to withdraw.
-   - Withdrawals are allowed only if sufficient funds are available in the account.
+   - Withdrawals will be recorded in the `withdrawal.txt` file.

+6. **Donations**:
+   - To donate funds to a charitable organization, specify the donation amount and recipient.
+   - Donations will be recorded in the `donation.txt` file.

+7. **Transactions**:
+   - To transfer funds between accounts, specify the sending account number, receiving account number, and amount to transfer.
+   - The transaction will be recorded in the appropriate files and account balances will be updated.

 ---